Too Many Plates, Still Spinning

 That evening was youth group night, so we walked to youth group—Zion, Joey, Isabella, Eve's two daughters, and Brandon.
 Two of the older kids' groups were canceled, but we still brought everyone.

 While the kids were at youth group, Eve and I stayed at her place.
-Her mom joined us, and the conversation turned light and playful—joking about pregnancy, twins, even octuplets.
+Her mom joined us and the conversation turned playful, joking about family, babies, and impossible what-if scenarios.
 Clearly exaggerated, clearly playful... mostly.

 I joked that I'd love another baby someday.
 Especially with Eve.
 I really believe we'd make great parents together.